-Rob House.
-A Brit by birth, settled in South Africa over twenty years ago.
-He has travelled extensively throughout southern Africa both as a freelance photographer and graphic designer while attached to a travel magazine.
-Travelling beyond the tarmac gave Rob a taste of the real Africa where he has been working whenever possible ever since.
-While working as Art Director for one of Africa’s premier travel magazines, Getaway, Rob was identified as the magazine’s staff adventure motorcyclist and began racking up the miles on his BMW R1200 Adventure while developing stories and accompanying photographs throughout Southern Africa.
+Rob House, a Brit by birth, settled in South Africa over twenty years ago.
+He has travelled extensively throughout southern Africa both as a freelance photographer and graphic designer.
+Travelling beyond the tarmac gave Rob a taste of the real Africa where he has worked whenever possible.
+While working as Art Director for Getaway, one of Africa’s premier travel magazines, Rob became the magazine’s staff adventure motorcyclist.
+He began racking up miles on his BMW R1200 Adventure while collecting stories and photographs throughout Southern Africa.
 Rob has contributed as Web Editor to BMW South Africa and has been involved in supporting and leading tours since 2012.

-John Wellburn.
-John was raised in the mountains of British Columbia, where he was riding motorbikes from about the time he was able to walk.
+John Wellburn was raised in the mountains of British Columbia, where he was riding motorbikes from about the time he was able to walk.
 A desire to see the world soon led to travelling which then led to a lifelong passion to travel the world on a motorbike.
-Since those early days John has travelled through dozens of countries all over the world by motorbike and done more laps than he can count of the continent of South America.
-All of this with his best friend and loyal travel companion , a vintage BMW boxer street bike.
-At some point along the way John fell in love with Argentina and decided to make it his second home.
-He bought a farm, planted a vineyard and eventually started a family there.
-Fast forward 10 years, John splits his time between Canada and Argentina and travels back an forth with his Argentinian wife Carolina and son Roy chasing the summer and the riding season!
+Since those early days, John has travelled through dozens of countries all over the world by motorbike and done more laps around South America than he can count.
+All with his best friend and loyal travel companion, a vintage BMW boxer street bike.
+At some point along the way, John fell in love with Argentina and decided to make it his second home.
+He bought a farm, planted a vineyard and eventually started a family.
+Fast forward 10 years, John splits his time between Canada and Argentina and travels back and forth with his Argentinian wife Carolina and son Roy, chasing the summer and the riding season.

-Piet Human.
-Piet grew up in the Freestate province of South Africa, but being born in Cape Town, and spending most of his adult life there, considers himself a Capetonian.
-He recently exchanged the thrilling world of commercial banking and law for life as an aspiring entrepreneur, although these days he mostly prefers to spend time with interesting people while riding a motorcycle in exotic places on our beautiful planet or paragliding.
-His favorite place to visit is the Richtersveld in north-western South Africa.
-He currently lives in Los Angeles, California with his best mate Brenda (who he married) and head of the household ‘Rambo’, the feisty one-eyed Jack Russell terrier.
+Piet Human grew up in the Freestate province of South Africa.
+Born in Cape Town and having spent most of his adult life there, he considers himself a Capetonian.
+He recently exchanged the thrilling world of commercial banking and law for life as an aspiring entrepreneur.
+These days he prefers to spend time with interesting people while riding a motorcycle in exotic places on our beautiful planet or paragliding.
+His favorite place is the Richtersveld in north-western South Africa.
+He lives in Los Angeles, California with his best mate Brenda (whom he married) and head of the household ‘Rambo’, the feisty one-eyed Jack Russell terrier.

-Mike Higgs.
-Mike deals with on road logistics and the support vehicle.
+Mike Higgs deals with on road logistics and the support vehicle.
 He drives expedition support for our groups as well as large truck safaris throughout southern Africa.
-He keep threatening to get his motorcycle license to assist with the on-bike guiding, but the rest of us think he enjoys the air conditioning and the stereo in his truck too much.
+He keeps threatening to get his motorcycle license so he can assist with the on-bike guiding, but we think he enjoys the air conditioning and stereo in his truck too much.
 He lives with his wife Gaye and two kids Jarred and Megan near Cape Town.

-Jan Coetzee.
-Jan also deals with on road logistics and the support vehicle.
-A professional truck driver, ‘Jan Sand’ is also a motorcycle guide, adventure rider, and cross country rally racer who has ridden every country in southern Africa.
+Jan Coetzee also deals with on road logistics and the support vehicle.
+‘Jan Sand’ is also a professional truck driver, motorcycle guide, adventure rider, and cross country rally racer who has ridden every country in southern Africa.
 Adventure riding for him is about going out into the open, exploring his surroundings, camping under the night sky and living close to nature, with a good friend or friends as company.
 Sometimes it’s about pushing his limits, using his wit but always respecting the machine he is on and always trying to be humble towards nature and the people around him.
 And last but not least, he tries and have as much fun as possible!
 Jan lives in Pretoria with his wife Ria and two boys, Hugo and Juan.

-Danise Zuidmeer.
-Behind every successful tour is someone stressing about the little details.
-This is Danise!
+Danise Zuidmeer is the person behind every successful tour who irons out the details.
 Born in the Western Cape of South Africa, she has been in the Travel & Tourism industry in South Africa for more than 40 years.
 Starting in the airline industry as a stewardess and then reservations manageress for international airlines, she moved through the ranks to tour operator and creating tailor-made itinerary’s for upmarket clientele.
-Danise’s many years in travel has given her the opportunities to visit various countries and cities in Africa and abroad, to explore and familiarizing her with the history, culture and lifestyle of each.
+Danise’s many years in travel has given her the opportunities to visit countries and cities in Africa and abroad, to explore and understand their history, culture and lifestyle.
 Her love of people and places brings uniqueness to her contribution to care and deliver the highest standard of attention to detail and passion for an unforgettable travel experience.